eric-p-hutchins/code-dream/README.md

 * Do something different for different levels of bold specified by Emacs face spec: `(semi-bold bold extra-bold ultra-bold)`

+* ~~Make a mode to just generate the output file without showing the realtime version on screen~~

+* ~~Add option for total time (in seconds, milliseconds, etc.) so that for creating output you can run 1 command and leave it alone to get a 5-minute clip or 10-minute clip, without having to keep track and quit manually~~

 * ~~Properly handle tab width and non-ascii characters.
 Currently, it assumes iso-8859-1 encoding and if you give it utf-8 it will do what